A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches

-The authors in~\cite{DBLP:journals/kbs/YangCDWZ24} focused on a novel correlation mechanism between exemplar-query features, overcoming the limitations of kernel-wise convolution characterizing previous works such as FamNet.
-Specifically, they proposed CountVers, which integrates both channel-wise and spatial-wise correlation mechanisms for simultaneously counting small and large objects.
-The innovative perspective of this work relies on two key insights.
-On the one hand, small objects in query images tend to have features concentrated in specific spatial regions, highlighting the importance of the channel dimension and thus suggesting channel-wise correlation mechanisms for enhancing the counting accuracy of small objects.
-On the other hand, large objects often span significant spatial areas, resulting in complex spatial semantic features, and thus utilizing spatial-wise correlation mechanisms effectively is a crucial factor for ensuring accurate counting of large objects.
+\paragraph{CountVers} The authors in~\cite{DBLP:journals/kbs/YangCDWZ24} focused on a novel correlation mechanism between exemplar-query features, overcoming the limitations of kernel-wise convolution characterizing previous works such as FamNet. \csname rev1\endcsname{Specifically, they proposed CountVers, which integrates both channel-wise and spatial-wise correlation to handle small and large object counting.
+The method builds on two insights: small objects have localized features, making channel-wise correlation beneficial, while large objects span broader regions with complex spatial semantics, requiring spatial-wise correlation for accurate counting.}